erreinoso/Kardma-profile-cards/README.md

 ![screenshot of original landing ](https://github.com/erreinoso/Kardma-profile-cards/blob/master/readme-images/Cards-Original.PNG)

 but we felt we wanted to improve the project by adding a extra value: a meaningful design: Karma Profile Cards.
-Make some fun relation between KardMa and the yoga master Bette Calman.
+Make some funny conexion between KardMa, profile cards and the yoga master Bette Calman.

 ![screenshot of our design ](https://github.com/erreinoso/Kardma-profile-cards/blob/master/readme-images/Cards-App.PNG)